Your relationship with food…

 Sophocles

-Being present is clearly assessing where you are at this moment and includes both the positive, fulfilling parts of yourself that you like as well as the draining aspects of your life that you need to either limit or use as an opportunity for growth or both.
+Being present is assessing where you are now and includes both the positive, fulfilling parts of yourself that you like and the draining aspects of your life that you need to either limit or use as an opportunity for growth or both.

-This only thing you need to do is be here today.
-When you’re present you make moment to moment choices that all add up to big changes in your relationship with food.
+The only thing you need to do is be here today.
+When you’re present, you make moment-to-moment choices that significantly change your relationship with food.

 Think about today and what you need right now.
 Shift your focus away from immediate gratification and get closer to the core of what your heart desires most.
-Sometimes asking yourself a question helps – do I really want to eat the chocolate bar or am I looking for a break from stress?
-It’s easy to grab the chocolate bar that tastes delicious and results in your brain being flooded with feel good brain chemicals.
-The challenge is to focus on what you really need for your well-being and your relationship with food.
+Sometimes, asking yourself a question helps – do I want to eat the chocolate bar, or am I looking for a break from stress?
+It’s easy to grab the chocolate bar that tastes delicious and results in your brain being flooded with feel-good brain chemicals.
+The challenge is focusing on what you need for your well-being and your relationship with food.

-Most people who struggle with emotional or stress eating, body image, chronic dieting, developed an automatic reaction to food.
-What’s important to remember is that this is a brain-based behavior and it can change.
+Most people who struggle with emotional or stress eating, body image, and chronic dieting develop an automatic reaction to food.
+What’s important to remember is that this is a brain-based behavior that can change.
 What it is not is a lack of willpower or mental toughness.
-It’s a learned behavior and you can learn different behaviors that are more in alignment with what you want in your life.
+It’s a learned behavior and you can learn different behaviors that align with what you want in your life.

-If you want to get off the diet merry-go-round of chronic stress eating an effective strategy is allowing yourself to accept the challenge of being present right now.
-You can learn how to become a mindful and conscious eater and change your relationship with food.
+If you want to get off the diet merry-go-round of chronic stress eating, an effective strategy is allowing yourself to accept the challenge of being present right now.
+You can learn to become a mindful and conscious eater and change your relationship with food.

 He who wishes to be obeyed must know how to command.